Who we are

-If we contact you by email or text message, each time you receive a message you will always have the option to decline to receive further information from us in that manner.
+If we contact you by email, we will always give you the option to decline to receive further information from us in that manner.

-We may use other companies to provide services on our behalf, including sending postal mail, e-mails and text messages and analysing data.
+Occasionally, we may use other companies to provide services on our behalf, including sending postal mail, e-mails and analysing data.
 We will only provide those companies with the information they need to deliver the service and they are prohibited from using that information for any other purpose.
 We require all such companies to treat your personal information as fully confidential and to fully comply with all applicable UK Data Protection and consumer legislation.

 We may disclose aggregate statistics about our site visitors to describe our services to prospective partners, advertisers and other reputable third parties and for other lawful purposes, but these statistics will include no personally identifying information.
 We will use Google Analytics to provide this information.